microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/README.md

 This section demonstrates using the `DeleteMultiple` message with the [OrganizationRequest Class](https://learn.microsoft.com/dotnet/api/microsoft.xrm.sdk.organizationrequest?view=dataverse-sdk-latest).
 The SDK doesn't currently have `DeleteMultipleRequest` class.

-As was done with `CreateMultiple` and `UpdateMultiple`, the records are deleted in batches.
+As was done with `CreateMultiple` and `UpdateMultiple`, the records are deleted in batches of 100.

 ### Region 6: Delete contoso_SensorData table